LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 *   `params` contains a non-empty `certificate`.
 *   `validatorsUpdate` has the correct format:
-    *   `keysUpdate` is an array of unique BLS public keys, hence all elements are 48 bytes long.
+    *   for all `activeValidator` in `validatorsUpdate.activeValidators` we have that `activeValidator.blsKey` is a BLS public keys, hence are 48 bytes long.
-    *   `weightsUpdate` is of the same length as `keysUpdate`.
+    *   every `activeValidator` in `validatorsUpdate.activeValidators` has a different `activeValidator.blsKey`.
 *   `certificate.validatorsHash` is obtained as the SHA-256 digest of the updated `sendingAccount.validators`, see ["Update Validators" section](#update-validators) below, serialized according to `chainAccountSchema.validators` defined in the [LIP "Introduce Interoperability module"][base-interoperability-LIP] (and copied below).
     ```java
     validators = {